 A charming 1972 BBC documentary piece on Welsh miners and factory workers competing in an annual leek growing competition.
-“You’ve got to know your leeks, grow your leeks, show your leeks. ” From an Adam Curtis post about vegetables, which contains a good many vegetable videos.
+“You’ve got to know your leeks, grow your leeks, show your leeks. ” From an Adam Curtis post about vegetables, which contains a surprising number of videos about vegetables.